liberland/laws/drafting/drafts/judical-process-law.md

 #### Section 1: Right to Modify Application
 1. The applicant may modify the application at any time, which may result in changes to the case.
 If this leads to increased court costs, the applicant shall be responsible for paying these costs before the case can be amended.
 2. If the modification causes damages to a respondent, and those damages arise solely or predominantly from the applicant's negligence or frivolous modifications, the applicant shall be liable for compensating the respondent(s) for the damages and any additional court costs.
-3. The case shall be amended upon the applicant's payment of the full amount of court costs and damages to respondents, where applicable.
+3. The case shall be amended upon the applicant's payment of the full court costs and damages to respondents, where applicable.
 Until full payment is made, the court shall proceed as if no modification was requested.
 Any court costs incurred during this time must also be paid before the change can take effect.

 #### Section 2: Failure to Pay Modification Court Costs
-If the applicant fails to pay the full amount of court costs and damages to respondents, where required, within 5 days after the modification is submitted, the modification shall be disregarded, and the case shall remain unchanged.
+If the applicant fails to pay the full amount of court costs and damages to respondents, where required, within five days after the modification is submitted, the modification shall be disregarded, and the case shall remain unchanged.

 #### Section 3: Malicious Modifications
-If the modification would cause significant damages or issues to the respondent(s), or if the modification is made solely or predominantly to directly harm the respondents, or if the court deems it to be entirely frivolous, the court may summarily dismiss the modification, and the case shall remain unchanged.
+If the modification would cause significant damages or issues to the respondent(s), or if the modification is made solely or predominantly to harm the respondents directly, or if the court deems it to be entirely frivolous, the court may summarily dismiss the modification, and the case shall remain unchanged.

+## Chapter 3: Mediation

 ### Article 26: Mandatory Mediation for Controversial Civil Cases
 In controversial civil cases, parties shall be required to participate in mandatory mediation before proceeding to a trial, with the aim of resolving disputes amicably and efficiently.